andyl/rfx/README.md

 ## Notes on Code Organization

 We desire to have an extensible catalog of refactoring operations.
-It seems like putting each refactoring operation into a standalone module would be good.
+It seems like having a separate module for refactoring operation would work well.

 We expect that a given refactoring operation may be applied to different scopes: